Yes, You Can!

 “Yes” is a simple redirect maneuver similar to what parents do when a toddler gets fixated on, say, wanting a certain toy.
 “Yes!
 Of course you can have your toy, as soon as you [fill in the blank: get in the car, pick up these other toys, help me clear this dinner table...]”

 “Yes!” is a strategy I have often found helpful.
-My own efforts at reining in my weight-creep came after the sedentary habits of grad school, from which I emerged as a flabby mess in 2010 (call me a late bloomer).
-My battle cry became, “I refuse to age into doughiness”–you know, that nasty feeling of unwelcome layers of insulation that add jiggle to your heft.
+My own efforts at reining in the weight-creep that came after the sedentary habits of grad school, from which I emerged as a flabby mess in 2010 (call me a late bloomer), taught me the power of “yes.”
+My battle cry became, "I refuse to age into doughiness"–you know, that nasty feeling of unwelcome layers of insulation that add jiggle to your heft.

 It is not necessary to believe the doomsday reports that getting older inevitably means losing muscle mass (read: fitness) and gaining weight.
 It can go a different way, if you choose, and are willing to work at it.
 If you’re interested in reversing that trend, I say, say “Yes!” and get going.